Share Transfer Services

 State-Wise Stamp Duty Variations

-Although the general rate is uniform, some states like Maharashtra, Delhi, Karnataka, and Tamil Nadu have specific regulations regarding the stamp duty mode of payment or process.
-Companies and individuals must verify their respective state’s requirements before proceeding with the transfer.
+Although the general rate is uniform, states like Maharashtra, Delhi, Karnataka, and Tamil Nadu have specific regulations regarding stamp duty payment modes and procedures.
+Always verify your state’s rules before proceeding.

 Payment Process for Stamp Duty

-After payment, proof of stamping should be submitted with the transfer documents to the company for validation and approval by the Board.
+After payment, proof of stamping must be submitted with transfer documents for board validation and approval.

 Typical Processing Time

-Under the Companies Act, 2013, a company must process the share transfer and issue a new share certificate within 1 month (30 days) from the date of receipt of the duly executed transfer deed (Form SH-4) and supporting documents.
-Delays beyond this period may lead to penalties.
+Under the Companies Act, 2013, a company must process the share transfer and issue a new share certificate within 30 days from receipt of the duly executed SH-4 form and documents.
+Delays may attract penalties.

 Legal Consequences of Improper Share Transfer